 After the final inspection is completed, your contractor will complete all the finishing touches, which are mostly aesthetic.
 They will paint the walls, finish installing any trim or moldings.
 They also often install or hang any hardware and accessories you want, such as towel bars and mirrors.

 Some people do decide to do some of this work by themselves, but it is often much easier to just let your contractor finish everything so that your bathroom is exactly how you want it to be.
 Plus, adding these finishing touches to your space should not take very long at all.

 While that seems like a lot of different steps to get your new space completed, once your contractor gets started, it should only take about a month or less for your basement bathroom to be completed.

-And now, when you start looking into whom you want to hire as your contractor, you have some knowledge of the things that they are going to be doing.
+And now, when you start looking into whom you want to hire as your contractor, you have some knowledge of the things that they are going to be doing when finishing a basement bathroom.
 Even with the knowledge you have, if you have any remaining concerns or questions, do not be afraid to ask your contractor.
 A good contractor should not be afraid to answer your questions.